Quantum Gravity Effects on Fermionic Dark Matter and Gravitational Waves: Indirect detection of QG scale

 The Lyman-$\alpha$ forest serves as a measurement of the hydrogen clouds in the line of sight through the absorption lines of the distant quasars~\cite{Viel:2005qj,Viel:2013fqw,Palanque-Delabrouille:2019iyz,Garzilli:2019qki}.
 Its observation sheds light on the intermediate to small structure formation.
 DM with large momentum will in general have a large free streaming length that can lead to the suppression in the formation of the small-scale structures, which provides the constraint on the DM mass.
 A recent study ~\cite{Decant:2021mhj} has shown that Lyman-$\alpha$ bound can exclude DM mass with $\lesssim \text{15 keV} $ if the DM is produced through a freeze-in mechanism.

 In \cref{fig:summary2}, we present the aforementioned constraints on $v_s$ and $m_{\rm DM}$ with varying $\Lambda_{\rm QG}$ from CMB, X/$\gamma$-ray and $0\nu\beta\beta$ decay observations, together with the region that can be tested by SKA in the future.
 One could observe that constraints from different aspects squeeze the allowed parameter space to be roughly a triangle region, the area of which becomes smaller as $\Lambda_{\rm QG}$ decreases.
-Observations on CMB and $\gamma$-ray background strongly disfavor DM with $m_{\rm DM} \gtrsim 100~{\rm MeV}$, especially for large $\Lambda_{\rm QG}$ and small $v_s$.
+Observations on CMB and $\gamma$-ray background strongly disfavor DM with $m_{\rm DM} \gtrsim 100~{\rm MeV}$, especially for small $\Lambda_{\rm QG}$ and large $v_s$.
 It is interesting to note that the allowed parameter space should further satisfy the correct DM relic density.
 As can be seen from the solid colored curves in Fig.~\ref{fig:summary2}, in order to generate the correct DM relic density in our current Universe, $v_s$ and $m_{\rm DM}$ should satisfy certain relations depending on the values of $\Lambda_{\rm FI}$.
 For $T_{\rm RH} = 10^{10}~{\rm GeV}$ we choose, the UV and IR freeze-in can be comparable when $v_s \gtrsim 10^{5}~{\rm GeV}$.
 Nevertheless, if $v_s$ drops below $10^{5}~{\rm GeV}$, the UV freeze-in becomes dominant, which explains why these curves will finally fall into several certain values of $m_{\rm DM}$.
 In addition, if a larger $\Lambda_{\rm FI}$ is taken into account, the values of $v_s$ and $m_{\rm DM}$ required to achieve the correct relic density would also be greater, facing more stringent restrictions from CMB and X/$\gamma$-ray observations.
 Therefore, the energy scales $\Lambda_{\rm FI}$ and $\Lambda_{\rm QG}$ are in fact mutually constrained.
+Notice that in these plots we restrict our self in the region of parameter space where $v_s\gtrsim 100$ GeV, which is because we want to have a hierarchy in between the two VEVs as also discussed in section \ref{sec:simplified}.